Kavithma-Thushal/GitHub-Attendance/README.md

 GitHub Attendance is a Java based application designed to manage and track attendance records.
-The application allows users to record and monitor attendance efficiently, making it a useful tool for organizations, educational institutions, or any team that needs to keep track of attendance.
+The application allows users to record and monitor attendance efficiently, making it a useful tool for organizations, educational institutions, or any team that needs to keep track of attendance.<br/>

 <div align="center">